The Tech, Trends & Talent Defining New Civic Leadership

 The innovative principles outlined in the book will leave you prepared to use philanthropy to its full potential, ready to create the momentum required to adapt to society’s ever-changing needs.

 Future Philanthropy provides insights into what the new toolbox for courageous social sector leaders will look like over the next decade and beyond.
-Secure your copy today through our exclusive pre-sale offers below.
+Secure your copy today through our exclusive online offers below.

 Bulk Sales + Packages

 Buy 5 books and the author will be happy to appear on your podcast, webinar or one hosted by one of your peers.